 - ID Card Services

 - Student Development and Campus Life

-The Cobber Bookstore, located in the lower level of the Normandy Center, is owned and operated by Concordia College to provide most of the learning materials students will need while at Concordia.
-In addition to course materials and textbooks, the bookstore carries school and art supplies, commencement announcements and regalia, general books including reference books and best sellers, and a large selection of insignia clothing and gift items.
+The Cobber Bookstore, located in the lower level of the Normandy Center, is owned and operated by Concordia College.
+In addition to course materials, the Bookstore carries school supplies, general books, and a large selection of insignia clothing and gift items.

-The Bookstore accepts cash, credit cards (Visa, MasterCard, Discover, American Express), and ID charges.
+The Bookstore accepts cash, all major credit cards and ID charges.
 ID charges at the bookstore are included in the monthly statement from the Business Office.
-Cobber Cash is not accepted as payment at the Cobber Bookstore.
 For more information, call 218.299.3017 or visit www.CobberBookstore.com

 The Business Office handles student accounts with the college.
 Students may cash checks ($150 limit per day) at the cashier’s window, as well as make payments on accounts.
 The cashier’s window is open from 9 a.m. to noon and 1-4 p.m.
 Monday through Friday.
 An ATM is available in the Knutson Campus Center near Anderson Commons.